Skip to content

 Writing research

-Our research in to Children and young people’s writing in 2023 found that:
+Our recent research in to Children and young people's writing in 2024 found that:

-• 1 in 3 (34.6%) children and young people aged 8 to 18 said that they enjoy writing in their free time.
+• Fewer than 3 in 10 (28.7%) children and young people aged 8 to 18 say they enjoy writing in their free time - the lowest levels we've recorded.

-• 1 in 5 (19.3%) children and young people told us that they wrote something daily in their free time.
+• Only 1 in 9 (11.1%) children and young people told us that they wrote something daily in their free time, halving from last year.

 Explore all our research in to writing.